Q: When will the new Harvard Art Museums open?

 A: Yes, the majority of the artworks in our collections are viewable via our collections search tool.
 Our artworks have online object records that are searchable in many ways.
 Most records have images (many enlargeable) as well as a section containing each object’s basic information such as artist, title, date, and culture.
 Description, bibliography, and provenance and exhibition history sections are also provided when available.
 The tool's Lightbox function allows you to email artwork images and details or create a PowerPoint presentation.

 Q: Is it okay to use the images from the Harvard Art Museums website?

 A: Yes, you may use the images for personal, noncommercial, educational, or scholarly purposes, or for other fair use to the extent permitted under the law.
 For more information, please see image copyright.

 Q: How do I order images of artworks from the Harvard Art Museums’ collections?

-A: For information regarding images for study or publication, please complete an image request form or contact our artmuseumsimages [at] harvard [dot] edu (Visual Resources Department) at 617-495-8211.
+A: For information regarding images for study or publication, please complete an image request form or contact our artmuseumsimages [at] harvard [dot] edu (Department of Digital Imaging and Visual Resources) at 617-495-8211.